abronsius/PowerToys/README.md

 ## Privacy Statement

-The application logs basic telemetry.
-Our Telemetry Data page (Coming Soon) has the trends from the telemetry.
-Please read the [Microsoft privacy statement][privacy-link] for more information.
+The application logs basic diagnostic data (telemetry).
+For more information on privacy and what we collect, see our [PowerToys Data and Privacy documentation](https://aka.ms/powertoys-data-and-privacy-documentation).

 [oss-CLA]: https://cla.opensource.microsoft.com
 [oss-conduct-code]: CODE_OF_CONDUCT.md